The Concept of Mind: Reception

-Ryle has been characterized as an "ordinary language" philosopher, for which the book's style of writing has attracted comment.
+Ryle has been characterized as an "ordinary language" philosopher, for which the book's philosophical framework has attracted comment.
+According to G.J.
+Warnock, the book's importance derives not only from the subject matter, but also from the fact that "it was one of the first, and hence has been one of the most widely influential, attacks in the new style upon an old family of problems".
+P.F.
+Strawson considered the book as among "some of the most successful work of the period".

 Stuart Hampshire remarked in a review in Mind that:There is only one property which I can discover to be common to Professor Ryle and Immanuel Kant; in both cases the style is the philosopher - as Kant thought and wrote in dichotomies, Professor Ryle writes in epigrams.
 There are many passages in which the argument simply consists of a succession of epigrams, which do indeed effectively explode on impact, shattering conventional trains of thought, but which, like most epigrams, leave behind among the debris in the reader's mind a trail of timid doubts and qualifications.John Searle, who has often said that no great work of philosophy contains many footnotes and that philosophical quality varies inversely with the number of bibliographical references, considers the absence of footnotes in The Concept of Mind as a sign of its quality.

 Iris Murdoch has compared The Concept of Mind to Jean-Paul Sartre's Being and Nothingness (1943), with the view that English analytic philosophy shares the same general orientation as continental philosophy.
 Ryle has been interpreted by David Stannard as maintaining that the psychoanalytic idea of the unconscious is rooted in the Cartesian conception of a body-mind dichotomy and as such is one version of the "Ghost in the Machine" fallacy.
 According to Stannard, Ryle views the dogma as a logical error based on a category mistake.